PKUHPC/SimpleFS/README.md

 # SimpFS

-An simplified implementation for parallel file system with Rust which still remains in development.
+A simplified implementation for parallel file system with Rust which still remains in development.

 ## Introduction